Diganta5/Diganta5/README.md

-- 👋 Hi, I’m @Diganta5
+- 👋 Hi, I’m Diganta
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learning, Computational Physics, High Performance Computing(HPC)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning PINNs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on PINNs, HPC
-- 📫 How to reach me ...
+- 📫 To reach mail digantasamanta2@gmail.com

 <!---
 Diganta5/Diganta5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.